Skip to main content

 Can I File an Insurance Claim for My Concussion?

-Yes, you can file an insurance claim for your concussion if it resulted from a car accident.
+for your concussion if it resulted from a car accident.
 It may cover medical expenses, lost wages, and other damages related to your injury.
 Documenting your medical treatment and symptoms to support your claim is important.

 What Legal Steps Should I Take if I Suffered a Concussion in a Car Accident?